HiddenField

 }

-public void method(String param) { // OK
+void method(String param) {

-String field = param; // violation, 'field' variable hides 'field' field
+String field = param; // violation, ''field' hides a field'

 }